-Rob Rakochey has practised dispute resolution (arbitration, litigation and mediation) since being called to the Alberta Bar in 1990.
-He has appeared as counsel in the Provincial Court of Alberta, Court of Queen’s Bench of Alberta, the Court of Appeal of Alberta and various courts through the federal court system, both as counsel for litigants and as an ad hoc prosecutor.
-Mr. Rakochey has acted on numerous occasions in alternative dispute resolution proceedings, including private and judicial mediation and arbitration.
+Rob Rakochey has practised dispute resolution and risk mitigation since being called to the Alberta Bar in 1990.
+He has appeared as counsel in all courts in Alberta and the federal court system, both as counsel for litigants and as an ad hoc prosecutor.
+With his extensive dispute background, Mr. Rakochey works with many clients to mitigate and avoid risks associated with their business activities.

-Mr. Rakochey’s practice in dispute resolution is varied.
-He routinely provides advice to corporations, insurance companies, major financial institutions and captive lenders, on a variety of issues, including contractual and commercial claims, insurance matters (with respect to both liability defence and coverage) shareholder disputes and oil and gas issues.
+Mr. Rakochey’s practice in dispute resolution and risk mitigation is varied.
+He routinely provides advice to developers, contractors (both general and sub-contractors), insurance companies, major financial institutions and captive lenders on a variety of issues, including construction matters, employment issues, occupational health and safety, contractual and commercial claims, insurance matters (both liability defence and coverage) shareholder disputes and oil and gas issues.

 LL.B., University of Alberta, 1989